 Repairs

 A quick online search can find videos that walk you through fixing minor issues in your home yourself.
-Before calling in a pro, see if the internet can help you rise to the occasion.
+Before calling in a pro, check if the internet can help you rise to the occasion.

 Dining out

 Try to save pricey cocktails for happy hour when you can get the same drinks for less.
 If you want to go to a popular but expensive spot, it may be more cost-effective to go during brunch or lunch, instead of dinner.
-Or aim for restaurants with big portions and split meals with a friend—or just take home a doggie bag for yourself for another day.
+Or aim for restaurants with big portions, and split meals with a friend—or just take home a doggie bag for yourself for another day.

 Rideshares